 - understands what prerequisites various bio-fuels sets for their utilization (processes and equipment)

 - take part in strategic planning at a national level to increase the use of bio-energy nationally

 - understands and to explain the benefits and drawbacks of different bioenergy generation technologies

 - manage and organize both national and international projects

 - design energy technology related equipment, plants, processes and systems

-The program includes core studies, specialization studies, minor studies and language studies.
+The program includes core and specialization studies.

 After graduation, you will understand the benefits and drawbacks of different bio-energy generation technologies and will be able to design small-scale bio-energy systems.

 LUT’s master’s programs work in close co-operation with companies and public institutions.
-As a result, more than 70 % of all projects work during studies and master’s thesis are assigned by companies or public institutions.
+As a result, more than 70 %of all projects work during studies and master’s thesis are assigned by companies or public institutions.
 In many cases, this co-operation results in employment opportunities for students.

 Graduates may find specialist positions in, for instance, design and product development, production and operation, management, sales and marketing, research and education, and public authorities and organisations.